orlo/security-page/docs/index.md

 **ICO Registration**

-Orlo is registered on the data protection public register with the [ICO](https://ico.org.uk/ESDWebPages/Entry/ZA181887) under reference number #ZA181887 as SocialSignIn.
-You can download our latest certificate here: [ICO Certificate](files/orlo_ico_certificate.pdf)
+Orlo is registered on the data protection public register with the [ICO](https://ico.org.uk/ESDWebPages/Entry/ZA181887) under reference number #ZA181887 as SocialSignIn Ltd. You can download our latest certificate here: [ICO Certificate](files/orlo_ico_certificate.pdf)

 **Cyber Essentials**